tibetiroka/endless-sky-wiki-generator/README.md

   - This is what enables the search bar to function without any server-side queries.
 - `packager`: Runs the above tools and packages the results to web-friendly formats.
   - The raw JSON files are compressed with gzip (which is supported by the JS compression streams API).
-  - Data files belonging to the same wiki entry are tarballed together so the client only downloads a single file.
+  - Some data files are tarballed together so the client doesn't have to download that many files.
+- `deploy`: The current state of the wiki, with all the data and web pages generated.

 For more details on these tools, visit each of the branches.
-There is also a `dev-data` branch with an example data deployment.